puritanviitm/DockerEssentials/Dockerfile.md

 CTRL+P+Q

-### Task 2: Automation- Using Dockerfile to build docker image.
+### Task 2: Automation - Using Dockerfile to build docker image.

-#### Building a Dockerfile to setup an Ubuntu container with WordPress application
+#### Task 3: Building a Dockerfile to setup an Ubuntu container with WordPress application

 ```
 mkdir Wordpress